Gilles Groulx

 Gilles Groulx (August 30, 1931 in Montreal, Quebec – August 22, 1994) was a Canadian film director.
 He grew up in a working-class family with 14 children.
-After studying business in school, he went to work in an office but found the white-collar environment too stultifying.
-Deciding that the only way out was to become an intellectual, he attended the École du meuble de Montréal for a time and was a supporter of Borduas' automatiste movement.
-He also made 8 mm amateur films, which landed him a job as picture editor in the news department of the CBC.
-After three short personal films that confirmed his talent, he was hired by the National Film Board (NFB) at what was the beginning of the candid eye movement in 1956.
+After studying business in school, he went to work in an office but found the white-collar environment wasn't for him.
+He attended the École du meuble de Montréal for a time and was a supporter of Borduas' automatiste movement.
+His 8 mm amateur films, landed him a job as picture editor in the news department of the CBC.
+He was later hired by the National Film Board (NFB) during the beginning of the candid eye movement in 1956.

 National Film Board

 His first film with the NFB was The Snowshoers (Les Raquetteurs) in 1958.
-Co-directed with Michel Brault, and including the important contribution of sound recordist Marcel Carrière it surpassed the candid eye approach, establishing for the first time in film history, the filmmakers in the midst of the ongoing event.
-Seeking a truthful relation to the captured film reality, sound is also captured live.
-The film, not devoid of comical aspects, is also seen as an important step in anthropological cinematography.
-It captures without judgement, a social phenomenon that would have seemed unimportant in its archaism and triviality (a snowshoe convention on asphalt!), thus revealing with documented distanciation elements of popular Quebec culture that were previously disdained.
+Co-directed with Michel Brault, it included contributions of sound recordist Marcel Carrière.
+The documentary followed the celebration of a snowshoe competition in Quebec.
+Focusing on capturing reality as it is, the film is considered one of the precursors of direct cinema.

 In 1961, Groulx's focus shifted from the crowd to the individual, with his short documentary, Golden Gloves.

-Voir Miami (1962) revealed Groulx's poetic side.
-Although it presents an indictment of contemporary America, it does so in a poetic, almost lyrical style.
+In 1962 he shifted away from documentaries and directed Seeing Miami (Voir Miami) a poetic film allegory of the U.S. during the Cuban Missile Crisis.

 In 1964, Groulx turned to a highly social and political type of filmmaking, which would be characteristic of his work to the very end.
-The Cat in the Bag (Le Chat dans le sac), his first feature-length drama, is about coming of age: for the protagonists as they face difficult political choices, and possibly for the Quebec people as well.
-Not only did Groulx write and direct the film, he also did his own editing (as he would for all subsequent films).
+The Cat in the Bag (Le Chat dans le sac), his first feature-length drama, is about coming of age: for the protagonists as they face difficult political choices, and in an allegory for the people of Quebec.
+Groulx wrote, directed the film, and did his own editing (as he would for all subsequent films).
 In his dramas, Groulx liked to film non-professionals who were the real characters in the story or who were very similar to them and could improvise within a given situation.